Integrated Nanofabrication and Cleanroom Facility (INCF)

 Etching

-The INCF cleanroom offers flexible Plasma and Wet etch technology on a wide range of applications.
-Research processing of III-V, Silicon Bosch and Dielectric films is achieved with our RIE’s, DRIE and Wet Etch Chemistry etching.
-Piece processing and samples up to 6 inches can be processed.
+The INCF cleanroom offers flexible plasma and wet etch technology on a wide range of applications.
+Processing of III-V, and dielectric films is achieved with RIE’s and wet etch processing.
+Samples ranging from small pieces up to 6 inches can be processed.

-INCF packaging facilities support a variety of technologies and equipment to meet the needs of our researchers.
-Precise sample preparation of a wide range of materials is possible utilizing our capabilities in Polishing, Sectioning and Wire Bonding.
+INCF processing facilities support a variety of technologies and equipment to meet the needs of our researchers.
+Precise sample preparation of a wide range of materials is possible utilizing our capabilities.